 What's the difference between a commercial property lease and a residential one?

-Though the underlying principle os the same - the exchange of property use for money - there are several differences between commercial leases and the sort you might sign when renting a flat.
+Though the underlying principle is the same - the exchange of property use for money - there are several differences between commercial leases and the sort you might sign when renting a flat.

 Firstly, there is less governmental protection in place for commercial property tenants.
-It is understood that if you are taking on a commercial property lease, you should be knowledgeable about running a business and will therefore be better suited to the responsibility than someone - for instance - renting their first studio apartment.
+It is understood that if you are taking on a commercial property lease, you should be knowledgeable about running a business and will, therefore, be better suited to the responsibility than someone - for instance - renting their first apartment.